Hurt (Roy Hamilton song)

 "Hurt" is a 1954 song by Jimmie Crane and Al Jacobs.
 "Hurt" was originally performed by Roy Hamilton, whose version peaked at number eight on the R&B Best Seller chart and spent a total of seven weeks on the chart.
 A version by Ricky Denell also received considerable radio airplay in 1954 on pop radio stations.
 The song is considered to be the signature hit of Timi Yuro, whose version went to number four on the Billboard pop chart in 1961.
+Elvis Presley’s 1976 version reached the top 40 on the Billboard Hot 100 and the top 10 on Billboard’s Hot Country Singles chart.
 Juice Newton's 1985 version scored number one on Billboard's Country chart.